Conzpite/ironvault-oracle-template/README.md

 3. Number of rows ("_3", "_10"), exempted if every row represents one and only one value of the dice
 4. Description of what the template is may be used for ("_delve_denizen"), exempted for general oracle templates

-To test using the template folder,
+To test using the template folder:
 1. Add the Templates folder to your homebrew directory.
 Make sure homebrew content is enabled in the ironvault plugins settings
 2. Create a new campaign/Edit an existing campaign
 3. Ensure that the Custom playset is selected